Battling addiction and ready for treatment?

 People with Borderline Personality Disorder (BPD) struggle to regulate their emotions.
 Symptoms of BPD can manifest as impulsivity, mood swings, and extreme thinking.
 People with BPD may have difficulty maintaining relationships and have a distorted, often negative, sense of self-worth.

-About 25% of people who have a substance use disorder also meet the criteria for a BPD diagnosis, and this might be because of the impulsivity common to both disorders.
+About 25% of people with a substance use disorder also meet the criteria for a BPD diagnosis, which might be because of the impulsivity common to both disorders.
 Ongoing research indicates other potential reasons for this dual diagnosis, including emotional dysregulation, impulsivity, and potentially a biological predisposition.